szilard/benchm-ml/README.md

 their [installation](0a-install.txt) is trivial.

 As a first step, the models have been trained with default parameters.
-As a next step we should do search in the hyper-parameter space with cross validation (hopefully later as that will require more time).
+As a next step we should do search in the hyper-parameter space with cross validation (that will require more work).

 #### Results